Visa types available to work in the UK

 Right to work

 The visa routes outlined below all come with a right to work and therefore are subject to right to work checks.
-An online checking portal is available for holders of certain types of right to work, such as biometric residence permits (BRPs).
-Evisas will be rolled out over 2024 and replace BRPs.
+An online checking portal is available and supports checks in respect of those who hold an eVisa; such as those granted under the EU Settlement Scheme and the point-based immigration routes.